rmartinus/anagram/README.md

-# Anagram
+# Reactive Anagram

+Given a string, respond with a set of all anagram permutations.

+Eg.

-Input: a string
+Input: abc

+Output: abc, cab, bca, acb, cba, bac

+##### Endpoints:
+* Make input string uppercase
-Output: a set of all possible combinations of the characters from the given string
+* Generate a set of all anagram permutations given a string
+* Save permutation in MongoDB

+Built using Spring Reactor and Reactive MongoDB NoSQL database